Montgomery Bus Boycott Mythbuster Quiz

 Q5: How long did it take Black residents of Montgomery to begin mobilizing for the Montgomery Bus Boycott?

-Answer: One day.
+A: One day.

 The night of Rosa Parks’ arrest, Jo Ann Robinson, president of the Women’s Political Council, put plans for a one-day boycott into action.
 Using the college mimeograph machine at night, she copied thirty-five thousand handouts urging Blacks to stay off the city buses on Monday, when Parks’ case was due to come up.
 The next day, Friday morning between classes, Robinson and two of her students distributed the anonymous fliers throughout Montgomery.
 Support for the boycott was further intensified that weekend by Sunday church sermons and the local Black-owned paper, the Montgomery Advertiser.